-[B] A description of your academic activities including texts read, courses and conferences attended (including generic skills training), participation in seminars and study groups, etc. (approximately 5 pages).
+[B] Please also describe other academic activities you have carried out in the second year, including texts read, courses and conferences attended (including generic skills training), participation in seminars and study groups, etc.

-The purpose of the report ([A] to [D] above) is to provide evidence to a third party about:
+The purpose of the report is to provide evidence to a third party about: